Cheap ways to get your 5-a-day

 5. Chickpeas

 Chickpeas are another storecupboard favourite.
-The dried ones offer the best value for money but they require soaking, so canned versions win on convenience.
-Again, you only need three tablespoons of cooked chickpeas to get one of your five-a-day.
-We like them roasted as a snack or heavily spiced in a curry.
+The dried ones offer more value for money and are budget-friendly, but they require soaking, so canned versions win for convenience.
+You only need three tablespoons of cooked chickpeas to get one of your five-a-day.
+We like them roasted as a snack or added to a curry.
 You can even use the water from the can (known as aquafaba) as a substitute for egg whites when making vegan meringue.

 Check out our guide on how to cook chickpeas.
 Plus, read our review of the 10 best non-stick baking trays for roasting.